anyaevostinar/anyaevostinar.github.io/classes/111-w26/prep-debugging.md

 After class, you should be able to:
 * Systematically debug a program with each type of error
 * Combine the building blocks we've learned about into larger programs
+* Write basic tests to check your code's functionality

 ## Resources
 You should read the following: